erohtar/Dasherr/README.md

 ## Features:
 - Extremely lightweight (loads instantly), and responsive (uses Bootstrap framework)
-- Shows Temperature, CPU load, Memory used by tapping into Glances API (default 5s updates)
+- Shows Temperature, CPU load and Memory used by tapping into Glances API (default 5s updates)
 - Online check of services (checked only on page load/refresh to stay light on resources)
 - Themes
 - FontAwesome icons
-- Wallpaper backgrounds supported
+- Wallpaper backgrounds
 - Section/tile/widget can be quickly disabled without having to remove its data from settings (in case you might want to enable/use it later)
 - All settings in a single easy to edit json file